Davidson-Library/Omeka-S/Migrate_to_Omeka_S.md

 #### Mapping Block

-If you're working with campus buildings, they should be the Physical Object class that integrated with the [Numeric Data Type Module](https://omeka.org/s/modules/NumericDataTypes/), particularily the Date Value.
+If you're working with campus buildings, they should use the Physical Object class that is integrated with the [Numeric Data Type Module](https://omeka.org/s/modules/NumericDataTypes/), particularily the Date Value.
+If you're using just the map and no timeline (single building), then skip to [Map Only](#map-only)

 ![Physical Object Date Field](./help_files/Physical_Building_Date.png "Physical Object Date Field") *Numeric Data Date Field*